What we teach and why we teach it

 Our Curriculum Statement

 At Chickerell Primary we aim to provide the children with a curriculum which is broad, well-balanced and above all stimulates the children's natural curiosity to learn.
-In addition to acquiring skills and knowledge, we aim to help the children to grow in confidence and maturity so that they can enter secondary school 'secondary ready', with the ability to pursue wholeheartedly, academic, social, sporting and cultural activities.
+In addition to acquiring key skills and a depth of knowledge, we aim to help the children to grow in confidence and maturity so that they can enter secondary school genuinely 'secondary ready', with the ability to pursue wholeheartedly, academic, social, sporting and cultural activities.

 As of October 2021,we have begun to use 'Cornerstones' curriculum throughout the school so that we can ensure a solid progressions of skills and knowledge acquisition in the foundation subjects, Science and English particularly.